 Jewish Social Service Agency ("JSSA") is a private nonprofit organization serving Maryland, Northern Virginia and the District of Columbia.
 Revenues and support are derived principally from program service fees, health insurance reimbursement, the Jewish Federation of Greater Washington, contributions, investment income, foundation grants and government grants.
 JSSA is a health and social wellness agency that provides individuals, couples and families with counseling and therapy, hospice care, in-home support, care coordination, and disability employment services.
-JSSA strives to provide expert clinical and social wellness services to anyone in the community that is facing some of life's challenges and needs our support.
+JSSA strives to provide expert clinical and social wellness services to anyone in the community that is facing some of life's challenges and needs support.
 JSSA is a nonprofit organization incorporated in 1933 under the laws of the District of Columbia.

 Premier Homecare, Inc. ("Premier"), a private nonprofit provider of non-medical private-duty home support services, began operations in May 2000 and serves Montgomery County, Maryland.
 JSSA is the sole sponsor of Premier, which allows it to exercise control over the Premier Board of Directors.
 In the event of dissolution of Premier, its net assets would be distributed to JSSA.
 JSSA provides human resource, accounting, billing and IT services to Premier and charges a management fee.
 The fee is calculated based on Premier's pro rata share of JSSA's total cost of the expenses associated with management services, not to exceed 80% of Premier's net income.
 JSSA has the right to waive all or part of the management fee for periods where Premier's net income and/or net assets are negative.
+There was no management fee charged for the year ended June 30, 2022.
 The management fee for the year ended June 30, 2021 was \$103,753.
-There was no management fee charged for the year ended June 30, 2020.
-Premier paid \$26,853 and \$29,487 to JSSA for rental of office space for the years ended June 30, 2021 and 2020, respectively.
-Additionally, JSSA made contributions to Premier of \$36,292 and \$30,985 for the years ended June 30, 2021 and 2020, respectively.
+Premier paid \$27,449 and \$26,853 to JSSA for rental of office space for the years ended June 30, 2022 and 2021, respectively.
+Additionally, JSSA made contributions to Premier of \$34,136 and \$36,292 for the years ended June 30, 2022 and 2021, respectively.
 These amounts are eliminated on the consolidated statements of activities and change in net assets.
 Premier is a nonprofit organization incorporated in 2000 under the laws of the State of Maryland.
-Premier also provides home care aide services on a contractual basis to certain JSSA patients.
+Premier also provides homecare aide services on a contractual basis to certain JSSA patients.
 On October 27, 2020, the Premier Board of Directors voted to apply to transfer Premier's homecare license to JSSA.
-Premier plans to submit an application to the Maryland Department of Health, Office of Health Care Quality (OHCQ).
-If approved, Premier will transfer the license to JSSA and merge Premier into JSSA.
+Premier submitted an application to the Maryland Department of Health, Office of Health Care Quality (OHCQ).
+Once approved, Premier will transfer the license to JSSA and merge Premier into JSSA.
+It is anticipated that the transfer date will be January 1, 2023.